- Fashion and Beauty»

 If you want to keep your nails healthy, choose one made of glass, diamond, sapphire or ceramic.
 Otherwise, the disposable emery board is the most convenient and hygienic.

-2. Push Back Cuticles
+Step 2 - Push Back Cuticles

 Basically, the cuticle is hard, dead skin that grows up the nail, making hands look scruffy and unkempt.
 If you want to appear well-groomed, it's important that you keep your cuticles pushed back.